hopkira/k9-chess-angular/README.md

 ## python
 This directory contains the python programs that use the Adafruit PWM Servo Driver and RoboClaw PID MotorController to make K9 move.
 A harness is included to generate sensor data to simulare collisions.
 There are also some simple scripts to interface to Watson Conversation and STT (and to K9's espeak TTS)

+## tessel
+This directory contains the Tessel 2 program using to control the two LIDAR ears that are used to scan what is in front of K9.
+Just like the Espruino, the Tessel 2 can run JavaScript, but as it is a more powerful device, it can also run node.js and the dog's wireless access point.

 Program | Description
 ---  | ---
 K9PIDController.py | RoboClaw based Motor Controller